Log Files LogSource Configuration

 Requirements for Configuring Log Files LogSource

-To configure Log Files LogSources, you must have an OpenTelemetry Collector version 6.00 or later.
+To configure Log Files LogSources, you must have the following:

 For more information, see OpenTelemetry Collector for LogicMonitor Overview.